Solstice Fast Facts

 At sunrise at Stonehenge on the longest day of the year, the rising sun appears behind one of the main stones, creating the illusion that the sun is balancing on the stone.

-The site was closed for 16 years after rioting broke out between police and revelers for several years at solstice gatherings.
-Stonehenge was re-opened to the public on solstice in 2000.
+Stonehenge was closed for 16 years after rioting broke out between police and revelers for several years at solstice gatherings.
+The site was re-opened to the public on solstice in 2000.